We have a beautiful women’s second hand clothing shop in the heart of Ashford, but The Beehive is not just any shop…

 We would ask you to use contactless payments if possible.
 Chip and Pin will be sanitised regularly.
-As well as increasing handwashing, we will be using disposable gloves to clear tables.
 Please help where possible by taking appropriate rubbish with you.

 If you have any symptoms of sickness, we recommend you follow government advice and stay at home.
 For further details on Ashford Vineyard’s full response to Covid 19 follow this link.

 Remember, in all of this to be kind to one another.
 Thank you all as always for all you love and support, and for your help in these times to do what we can to take care of us all!